vrettasm/PyStarPSO/README.md

 Adding new algorithms **MUST** inherit from the base class.

 Adapting parameters is supported in the Base class (**GenericPSO**), hence is inherited by all algorithms.
-However, since the current adapting algorithm is checking for convergence of the population to a single solution, using it with the *multimodal* option would not make much sense and in fact it will mess up the results.
-In addition, the *Parallel* option is supported only in the evaluation of the objective (or fitness) function.
+However, since the current adapting algorithm version is checking for convergence of the population to a single solution, using it with the *multimodal* option would not make much sense and in fact it will mess up the results.
+Moreover, the *Parallel* option is supported only in the evaluation of the objective (or fitness) function.
 Therefore, it is beneficial only in cases where the objective function is "heavy" computationally or has many I/Os.
 In most cases setting this option to the default (False), will have the best results.